manuwarfare/baby/README.md

 Baby comes as an option to the default "alias" command and it's a simple program to abbreviate long prompts in GNU/Linux terminal.
 You can easily set rules, delete them, list them and update them with a clear list of parameters.

+⭐ **FEATURES**

+* Simplify your long commands in terminal

+* Improve your times at making repetitive tasks

+* You don't need to open any config file

+* Store, list, update and delete rules

+* Run a block of rules easy

+* Coming soon: import rules from a public repository for a specific GNU/Linux distro

 :white_check_mark: **INSTALLATION**

 Go to release section and download the latest version, in that page you can find the installation instructions for the binary files.